 Millions of individuals struggle with their drug or alcohol addiction every single day.
 An ongoing addiction will not only harm you, but it will also hurt your loved ones.
-If you are ready to take those first few steps towards a sober and fulfilling life, then here is a look at how addictions develop and what your options are for treatment.
+If you are ready to take those first few steps towards a sober and fulfilling life, then here are some tips for identifying an addiction and determine what your options are for treatment.

 Who Needs Treatment?